OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/rootinput.md

  - Python
  - Basic familiarity with neural networks
 difficulty: medium
-issues:
-# Related issues (if any)  to this project.

 mentors:
 # First person in contact; mentors may change before project starts.